 This article aims to highlight some of the best NBA DFS Plays at every position for your cash game lineups.
 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our NBA News & Headlines Feed throughout the day will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-We’ll take a look at the four-game main slate starting at 7:00 ET on Saturday.
+We’ll take a look at Saturday’s 8-game slate starting at 7:00 ET.

 Editor’s Note: Dominate daily with our premium DFS Tools that are packed with our lineup optimizer, a salary tracker, projections and much more.
 And don't forget to use promo code SAVE10 to get 10% off.
 Click here to learn more!

 LaMelo Ball – Charlotte (at Atlanta) - DK: $10,400 / FD: $8,700 / Yahoo: $40

 Tonight is a stars and scrubs kind of night, with a couple of games dominating my plans.
 This is one of them, with the night’s highest over/under.
 Both teams play pretty fast, and rank in the bottom five in the league in defensive rating.
 We know Ball can do it all, averaging just under 20 points per game, two steals per game and 7.5 assists per game.
 The Hawks are giving up the sixth-most fantasy points to point guards this season, adding another reason to prioritize Ball over some of the competitors.
 He’s generally taken advantage of good matchups, posting some of his best games vs. other DvP stars (Lakers, Cavs, Kings).